imagej/imagej.github.io/_pages/software/fiji/index.md

 Fiji builds on top of the [ImageJ2](/software/imagej2) core, which is licensed under the permissive [BSD 2-Clause license](/licensing/bsd).

-Plugins and other components have {% include github repo='fiji' path='LICENSES' label='their own licenses' %}.
+Plugins and other components have {% include github repo='fiji' branch='master' path='LICENSES' label='their own licenses' %}.

 See the [Licensing](/licensing) page for details.